embodied-agent-interface/embodied-agent-interface/README.md

    ```

 5. **(Optional) Install iGibson for behavior evaluation**:
+   If you need to use `behavior_eval`, you must install iGibson.

    There might be issues during the installation of `iGibson`.

     To minimize and identify potential issues, we recommend: